anhvir/c205/README.md

   * Then copy the directory **c205** from **Downloads** to your working directory, i.e. to under H:/Projects/comp20005/Week2/
   * Compile, run, and explore *guessNumber.c*, have some fun
   * Note that *explained_guessNumber.c* is the same as *guessNumber.c*, but also has heap of explainations, but don't try hard to understand everything
-  * Repair and complete *equation.c* if you haven't done that
+  * Repair and complete *equation.c* if you haven't done so

 Important Homework
 -----------------